“Just this side of heaven is a place called Rainbow Bridge.”

 We rescued Sonny from the streets despite being overwhelmed with numerous new rescues.
 Unfortunately, upon being brought to the vet, he had infections, a skin problem, and tested positive for Distemper.
 We had to confine him in a Distemper Clinic and still hoped to find him a Foster Home.
 We also already had Sponsors who immediately pledged for him to at least help with the vet bills.
 But God had other plans and He needed another angel.
 He collapsed and the clinic still tried to revive him, but ultimately his body gave up.
 He was buried at our Bulacan Shelter, where at least he finally has a place to call his home.

 The team travelled all the way to Rizal to rescue Hyblu after no one stepped up to rescue her.
 Her tumor had grown so big that it already covered her whole face, but she remained a calm and gentle dog.
 After several chemo sessions, the future was looking really bright for our dear Hyblu: she started smiling again and we finally saw her beautiful eyes!
 Unfortunately, her sickness resulted in complications with her breathing, and ultimately, Hyblu passed away in her sleep.
 But we are comforted by the fact that she left this world knowing people never gave up on her, and that they gave her a chance to see the world clearly once again.

 MIMI - March 6, 2021

 Mimi was a Senior Dog who was rescued from the streets after being abandoned by her previous owners.
 She had to undergo surgery to remove a large kidney stone.
 Luckily, the surgery was successful and she was adopted by a Pawssion Volunteer.
 Unfortunately, she did not make it and passed away peacefully in her sleep.
 We like to think that she just wanted to say goodbye to her new Fur Momma, who was also the reason why we were able to rescue her.
-She was buried at our Bulacan Shelter, where she will always be with our rescues so she will never feel alone.
+She was buried at our Bulacan Shelter, where she will always be with her new family.